Moldova: Human rights

 According to Human Rights Report of the United States Department of State, released in 2022, "While authorities investigated reports of human rights abuses and corruption committed by officials, the process was slow and burdensome.
 During the year, authorities indicted and detained several former high-level officials including former President Igor Dodon, former member of parliament Vladimir Andronachi, Shor Party member of parliament Marina Tauber and former director of Moldovan Railways Anatolie Topala.
 None of these cases resulted in conviction by a court at year's end.
 Authorities took some steps to identify, investigate, and prosecute officials for human rights abuses, but progress was slow."

 In a meeting with the European Union in October 2022, EU representatives "welcomed positive developments in Moldova such as the ratification of the Istanbul Convention on preventing and combating violence against women, the adoption of legislation on hate crime, and the ongoing work to reform the Electoral Code.
 It encouraged Moldovan authorities to address shortcomings identified by OSCE/ODIHR and the Venice Commission across all areas and ensure effective and continuous implementation of human rights legislation."
 The Office for Democratic Institutions and Human Rights' 2016 recommendations on hate crimes were "largely reflected in amendments to the Criminal Code adopted by the Moldovan Parliament and published on 3 June 2022", but the report notes that Moldovan law enforcement officers often fail to record the bias motivations behind hate crimes, and additionally recommended "developing its victim support system to ensure effective access to justice, assistance, and protection services for hate crime victims".
 In 2021, 8 hate crimes were recorded, 7 of which reached a successful conviction, with one going to prosecution but without a conviction.

-Administrative divisions

-Moldova is divided into 32 districts (raioane, singular raion), three municipalities and two autonomous regions ("autonomous territorial units", Gagauzia and the Left Bank of the Dniester).
-The final status of Transnistria is disputed, as the central government does not control that territory.
-10 other cities, including Comrat and Tiraspol, the administrative seats of the two autonomous territories, also have municipality status.

-Moldova has 66 cities (towns), including 13 with municipality status, and 916 communes.
-Another 700 villages are too small to have a separate administration and are administratively part of either cities (41 of them) or communes (659).
-This makes for a total of 1,682 localities in Moldova, two of which are uninhabited.

-The largest city in Moldova is Chișinău with a population of approx. 695,400 people.
-The second largest city is Tiraspol at 129,500, part of the unrecognised breakaway region of Transnistria, followed by Bălți (146,900) and Bender (91,000).